paulsump/mars_flights/README.md

 - Each launch should have a 'Bookmark' or 'Favorite' button that adds it to a separate 'Favorites' section.
 We would like to see the use of the localStorage API here (either save the launches data or its id)
-- willPopScope to stop exiting when left scrolling table in portrait view.

 ### API Endpoints

 - Next Launch Counter: 'https://github.com/r-spacex/SpaceX-API/blob/master/docs/launches/v4/next.md'